 To keep global health issues at a high level on the policy agenda, as well as to reinforce the importance of regular, sustainable, inclusive and evidence-based G7 cooperation on health, we encourage, at the discretion of each G7 Presidency, a continued dialogue and information exchange on health among members of the G7 Health Experts Working Group.
-The outcomes of this dialogue could contribute to G7 Ministerial Meeting, and Leaders' Summits, or to other discussions independent of a specific G7 health track.
-7.
+The outcomes of this dialogue could contribute to G7 Ministerial Meetings, and Leaders' Summits, or to other discussions independent of a specific G7 health track.

-We commit to support the success of the Sixth Replenishment Conference of the Global Fund for AIDS, Tuberculosis and Malaria, that France is pleased to host in Lyon on the 9 and 10 October 2019, which has the ambition to reach at least 14 billion USD to fight the three diseases for the 2020-2022 cycle.
+We commit to support the success of the Sixth Replenishment Conference of the Global Fund for AIDS, Tuberculosis and Malaria that France is pleased to host in Lyon, on 10 October 2019, which has the ambition to reach at least 14 billion USD to fight the three diseases for the 2020-2022 cycle.
 Ending the three epidemics, achieving UHC and the SDGs related to health by 2030, and improving global health security, will not be possible without a mix of financing sources, including from traditional and new donors and partners from public and private sectors and encouraging implementing countries to mobilize domestic resources.
-While maintaining a clear and enduring focus on the three diseases, we reaffirm our support to improve the effectiveness and sustainability of the Global Fund's programs, including through investment in strengthening health systems, in particular in primary health care.
+While maintaining a clear and enduring focus on the three diseases, we reaffirm our support to improve the effectiveness and sustainability of the Global Fund's programs, including through investments in strengthening health systems, in particular primary health care.
 We also highlight the role of innovation and the importance of addressing health threats such as increasing drug resistance, supporting community systems and integrated approaches.
 Advancing gender equality and women's empowerment, as well as promoting, protecting and fulfilling human rights, and ensuring no one is left behind, should be accelerated through Global Fund actions and beyond.

-France Mrs Agnès Buzyn, Minister of Solidarity and Health United States Of America Mr Alex Azar, Secretary of the U.S. Department of Health and Human Services United Kingdom Mr Matt Hancock, Secretary of State for Health and Social Care Japan Mr Masayoshi Shintani, Parliamentary Vice-Minister of Health, Labour and Welfar Italy Ms Giulia Grillo, Minister of Health Germany Mr Jens Spahn, Federal Minister of Health Canada Mr Simon Kennedy, Deputy Minister of Health European Union Mr Vytenis Andriukaitis, Commissioner on Health and Food Safety
+France

+Mrs Agnès Buzyn, Minister of Solidarity and Health

+United States Of America

+Mr Alex Azar, Secretary of the U.S. Department of Health and Human Service

+United Kingdom

+Mr Matt Hancock, Secretary of State for Health and Social Care

+Japan

+Mr Masayoshi Shintani, Parliamentary Vice-Minister of Health, Labour and Welfar

+Italy Ms Giulia Grillo, Minister of Health

+Germany

+Mr Jens Spahn, Federal Minister of Health

+Canada

+Mr Simon Kennedy, Deputy Minister of Health